 Can Dogs Eat Onions?

-Oh, definitely not!
+Oh, not!
 Onions are a big no-no for dogs.
 Even though they add that perfect zing to our meals, for our furry friends, they’re trouble.
-Onions, and actually anything in the onion family like garlic, shallots, and leeks, contain a compound that’s like kryptonite to dogs.
-It can damage their red blood cells, leading to a condition called hemolytic anemia.
+Onions and anything in the onion family, like garlic, shallots, and leeks, contain a compound like kryptonite to dogs.
+It can damage their red blood cells, leading to hemolytic anemia.
 That’s a fancy way of saying it can make their red blood cells burst, which is as bad as it sounds.

 So, no matter how adorably your pup might beg for a bite of your onion-laden dinner, it’s a hard pass.
 Keep those onions out of reach, and if you ever think your dog has snuck a bite, it’s straight to the vet.
 Better safe than sorry when it comes to our furry family members!